 Description: Large-caliber, heavy-bullet load designed to improve stopping power over the 5.56 round when fired from an AR-pattern rifle

-History: Introduced officially in 2001, the round was brought about because of discussions among Special Operations Command (SOCOM) forces that a new cartridge was needed due to the multiple shots needed to stop opponents in Mogadishu.
-The case was based on the .50 AE, except it was lengthened and the rim trimmed to .473 in. which allows it to be fired in the AR-15/M16.
+History: Introduced officially in 2001, the round was developed following discussions among Special Operations Command (SOCOM) forces who identified a need for a new cartridge after experiencing challenges with multiple shots required to stop opponents in Mogadishu.
+The case of this round was based on the .50 Action Express (AE), but it was lengthened and the rim trimmed to .473 inches.
+This modification enables it to be fired in AR-15/M16 platforms, enhancing its versatility and suitability for military applications.

 Applications: Hunting, self defense,military, alternate caliber for an AR-15 lower